Adventures in Oahu

 The next day we headed north east to sample some food at a place recommended by locals.
 It’s true, Ted’s Bakery has the BEST chocolate Haupia pie and BEST crab salad sandwich we’ve ever had.

 We spent a few hours at the Polynesian Cultural Center where you see and participate in a ton of island and cultural activities.
 The PCC is huge and it’s pricey so you need to budget a lot of time for it to get your money’s worth but we really enjoyed it.
+If you can, stay for the Breath of Life show at night after the Luau, it’s fantastic!

 Our final day before heading to Maui was spent in downtown Waikiki and at Waikiki beach, which is always scenic and so much fun.